smavrakis/pet-game/README.md

 Each pet's hunger and happiness change at different rates (arbitratily chosen), but these can be configured in the `src\PetGame\appsettings.json` file.
 Each rate is a timespan value indicating how much time has to pass before there's a change of 1 point in the stat's value.

-For example, the dog's default rates of `00:20:00` means that its hunger will decrease by 1 point every 20 minutes and its happiness will decrease by 1 point every 20 minutes.
+For example, the dog's default rates of `00:20:00` means that its hunger will increase by 1 point every 20 minutes and its happiness will decrease by 1 point every 20 minutes.
 The stats have a neutral value of 50 points, a minimum value of 0 points and a maximum value of 100 points.
 If you want to experiment with the stats changing and don't have time to wait for the default rates, feel free to change them to faster rates, e.g. `00:00:05` (1 stat change every 5 seconds).
 Don't forget to relaunch the app following the steps outlined above in order for the changes to take effect.

 You can pet or feed an animal by using the PUT API (give a number of FeedingPoints/PettingPoints to adjust the stats by).
+Neither value is required, you can pet it, or you can feed it, or you can do both at the same time.
+You can also rename your pet using the same API.

 ## Future work
 I did not have time to fully finish the game, so here are a few things that I would like to work on in the future: